-Database on War Crimes and Past Human Rights Violations
+Database on War Crimes and Human Rights Violations in the Past

-The foundation of the HLC program is the Database on War Crimes and Past Human Rights Violations (Database), which enables the professional organization, easy search, and permanent preservation of data and documentation on war crimes and other serious human rights violations.
+The core of HLC’s program is the Database on War Crimes and Human Rights Violations in the Past (Database), which enables professional organization, easy search, and permanent storage of data and documentation on war crimes and other serious human rights violations.

 Content

-Since its establishment in late 2004 until January 1, 2012, more than 40,000 documents have been entered into the Database.
-Over 16,000 of these documents were created through the documentation of war crimes and other human rights violations in the former Yugoslavia during the 1990s, carried out by the HLC since its founding.
-Among the most valuable are witness statements—eyewitness accounts of war crimes and human rights violations, as well as testimonies from family members of victims and deceased or missing members of armed forces.
+Since its establishment at the end of 2004 until January 1, 2012, more than 40,000 documents have been entered into the Database.
+Over 16,000 of these documents were created through the documentation of war crimes and other human rights violations in the territory of the former Yugoslavia during the 1990s, conducted by the HLC since its founding.
+Among the most valuable are witness statements—eyewitnesses to war crimes and human rights violations, and/or family members of victims, deceased, or missing members of armed forces.
 To date, the HLC has collected over 11,400 witness statements.
-The majority of these statements concern war crimes and human rights violations in Kosovo (9,930), followed by Bosnia and Herzegovina (over 451 statements), Croatia (more than 470 statements), and Serbia (over 500 statements).
-Additionally, the HLC Database stores over 70 statements related to human rights violations in Slovenia, Montenegro, North Macedonia, and Albania.
+The majority of these relate to war crimes and human rights violations in Kosovo (9,930), followed by Bosnia and Herzegovina – over 451 statements, Croatia – more than 470, and human rights violations in Serbia – over 500.
+The HLC’s Database also contains over 70 statements related to human rights violations in Slovenia, Montenegro, North Macedonia, and Albania.

 Data on Victims, Combatants, and Perpetrators

-Through the analysis of documentation in the HLC Database, dossiers have been created for 25,659 victims of war crimes and other human rights violations, as well as for members of military and police forces and volunteer units from across Yugoslavia who lost their lives in combat.
-These dossiers contain personal and family data, details about the date and place of death or disappearance, burial information, perpetrators, etc. Each individual dossier is linked to all documents and sources containing data about that person.
+Through the analysis of documentation in the HLC Database, dossiers have been created for 25,659 victims of war crimes and other human rights violations, as well as members of military and police forces and volunteer units from across the former Yugoslavia who lost their lives in combat.
+These dossiers contain personal and family information, data on the date and place of death or disappearance, burial, perpetrators, etc. Each individual dossier is linked to all documents—sources containing information about that person.

-The most numerous dossiers are those of people killed, missing, or deceased in Kosovo between 1998 and 2000 (over 13,000), followed by Serbian and Montenegrin nationals killed, missing, or deceased in the wars in Slovenia, Croatia, and Bosnia and Herzegovina (approximately 2,000).
-The Database also contains dossiers of several thousand Bosnian and Croatian nationals killed, missing, or deceased in the wars from 1991 to 1995, as well as over 8,000 dossiers of victims of other violations of international humanitarian law, such as forced displacement, deportation, unlawful detention, torture, and more.
-Additionally, the Database includes over 1,500 dossiers of potential perpetrators of war crimes and other human rights violations.
+The most numerous are the dossiers of those killed, missing, or deceased in Kosovo during the period 1998–2000 (over 13,000); citizens of Serbia and Montenegro killed, missing, or deceased in the wars in Slovenia, Croatia, and Bosnia and Herzegovina (about 2,000).
+The Database also contains dossiers for several thousand citizens of Bosnia and Herzegovina and Croatia killed, missing, or deceased in the wars from 1991–1995, and over 8,000 dossiers of victims of other violations of international humanitarian law: forced displacement, deportation, unlawful detention, torture, etc. Additionally, more than 1,500 dossiers of possible perpetrators of war crimes and other human rights violations have been created in the Database.